 Croatia: Mandatory Electronic Invoicing with the Public Administration

-B2G e-InvoicingIn 2019, Croatia will be one of the countries in which electronic invoicing with the Public Administration will be mandatory.
-Starting on July 1st, all invoices must be sent electronically to the public entities in the country.
+Croatia implemented mandatory electronic invoicing with the Public Administration in 2019.
+Since July 1st 2019, all invoices must be sent electronically to the public entities in the country.

-The government has created a central platform called Servis eRačun za državu, which is operated by Fina, a financial agency, connected to all Public Administrations.
-The platform will receive all electronic invoices addressed to public entities.
+The government created a central platform called Servis eRačun za državu, which is operated by Fina, a financial agency, connected to all Public Administrations.
+The platform receives all electronic invoices addressed to public entities.